 According to a 2017 study conducted by the Centers for Disease Control and Prevention (CDC), 19% of young adults in the U.S. (aged 20-29) had unilateral and bilateral audiometric notches, while 4% of them had an audio-metric notch which occurred from noise-induced hearing loss.
 Based on this, 40 million U.S. adults may have noise-induced hearing loss.
 33% of adults (aged 20-69) had an audio-metric noise notch and reported being exposed to loud noise at work.

 So, getting a noise-induced hearing loss is highly probable if you are exposed to a noisy environment for those with long-term exposure to noisy environments.

 Often people may feel like the sound is not harmful, and so might ignore some of the warnings.
 Noise-induced hearing loss can occur even if you are exposed to a moderate level of sound for a longer time, rather than loud sounds in a short time.

 - You have trouble communicating with others.

 - The sound of the person talking to you gives a piercing feeling in the ear.

 - Your ears begin to hurt when you listen to the sound.

 - Moderate sounds seem dull or muted.

 Most employees have a critical requirement to communicate with colleagues and traditional hearing protection headsets restrict the workers' ability to communicate.

-Sensear’s range of two-way radio and Bluetooth headsets allow workers to have seamless face-to-face conversations in the work area without screaming and to communicate clearly on their two-way radios and Bluetooth enabled devices.
+Sensear’s range of two-way radio and Bluetooth headsets allows workers to have seamless face-to-face conversations in the work area without screaming and to communicate clearly on their two-way radios and Bluetooth-enabled devices.